(Feels Like) Heaven

-"(Feels Like) Heaven" is a song by Scottish band Fiction Factory, which was released in 1983 as the second single from their debut studio album Throw the Warped Wheel Out.
-The track was a hit in Switzerland, reaching #2 on the singles chart.
-In the UK, it peaked at #6.
-Other chart positions include #10 in Germany, #14 in Sweden and #20 in Austria.
-The song is a regular feature on 1980s and new wave compilations.
+"(Feels Like) Heaven" is a song by the Scottish new wave band Fiction Factory, released on 30 December 1983 as the second single from their debut studio album, Throw the Warped Wheel Out (1984).
+The track was a hit in Switzerland, reaching No. 2 on the singles chart.
+In the UK, it peaked at No. 6.
+It also reached No. 10 in Germany, No. 12 in the Netherlands, No. 14 in Sweden, and No. 20 in Austria.

-Fiction Factory had no other notable successes beyond "(Feels Like) Heaven", marking the band as a one-hit wonder.

 The song was written by Kevin Patterson and Eddie Jordan shortly after they had formed Fiction Factory with Chic Medley.
 The lyric has been described by the band as "an anti-love song", while recognising that it has come to have a different meaning for different people.

-The song was referenced in Ariel Pink's 2017 song "Feels Like Heaven".
+The song was referenced in Ariel Pink's 2017 single "Feels Like Heaven".

+Background

+Fiction Factory was formed in 1982 by vocalist Kevin Patterson, keyboardist Eddie Jordan and guitarist Chic Medley.
+The trio originally intended to write songs together for other artists rather than perform their own, but they received little record company interest until they formed a full band with the addition of bassist Graham McGreggor and drummer Mike Ogletree. "(Feels Like) Heaven" was written in 1982 and was one of the first songs that Jordan and Patterson wrote together.
+Speaking of the song, Patterson told Sounds in 1984, "I suppose to some it is milk pop and that was our intention – to write a commercial song that would get the companies interested.
+But it's not a very subtle song.
+It's not about loving somebody at all, it's about being loved by someone you absolutely despise."

 Critical reception

-On its release, Ian Birch of Smash Hits wrote, "Imagine a smattering of H2O, China Crisis and The Lotus Eaters with a clean-cut production.
+Upon its release, Ian Birch of Smash Hits wrote: "Imagine a smattering of H2O, China Crisis and The Lotus Eaters with a clean-cut production.
 One to watch in '84."
 Tony Jasper of Music Week noted the song "has a fetching feel with a good blend of vocals and backing track".
 Frank Edmonds of the Bury Free Press gave the song an 8 out of 10 rating and described it as a "truly impressive and pleasing little number, with a relaxed, catchy melody".
 In the US, David Okamoto of The Tampa Tribune described it as "the song Spandau Ballet would kill for" and "one of the prettiest singles of the year".